-You are also required to provide evidence of the energy consumer's knowledge and interest in the project activities progressing.
-Where you are not also the energy consumer, you must provide a Registration of Interest Form signed by the site energy consumer.
-This document provides assurance to us that the energy consumer is aware of the project and is interested in you submitting an application but does not give you the right to create certificates with respect to the abatement, however.
-Assignment of rights occurs following completion of the project using a VEEC Assignment Form for Project-Based Activities.
+You are also required to provide evidence of the energy consumer's knowledge and interest in the project activities.
+If you are not the energy consumer, you must submit a Registration of Interest Form signed by the site energy consumer.
+This document assures us that the energy consumer is aware of the project and interested in your submission of an application.
+However, it does not grant you the right to create certificates regarding the abatement.
+The assignment of rights occurs following the project's completion, facilitated by a VEEC Assignment Form for Project-Based Activities.
+Both these forms are available to download from: Measurement and verification method webpage

-If you have multiple projects with the same client, you only need the client to sign a single Registration of Interest Form where the following criteria are met:
+If you have multiple projects with the same client, a single Registration of Interest Form is sufficient, provided that the following criteria are met:

-- the projects are going to be undertaken or submitted to the commission within the same twelve month period - each relevant project site address is listed on the form.

-Each scoping plan application you make to the commission should include a copy of this form.
+- The projects are scheduled to be undertaken or submitted to the commission within the same twelve-month period. - Each relevant project site address is listed on the form. - Each scoping plan application you submit to the commission includes a copy of this form.

-If you have a project with multiple clients, then each client (where they are individual energy consumers with a separate NMI) will need to sign a separate Registration of Interest Form.
-These show that all clients involved are aware of and are interested in the project activities progressing.
-Each client will also need to sign separate VEEC Assignment Forms which must be included when you are submitting the first impact report for the project.
+However, if you have a project involving multiple clients, each client (where they are individual energy consumers with a separate NMI) must sign a separate Registration of Interest Form.
+This ensures that all involved clients are aware of and interested in the project activities progressing.
+Additionally, each energy consumer must sign separate VEEC Assignment Forms, which must be included when submitting the first impact report for the project.

-In the event the energy consumer is not the site or equipment owner, such as in a tenancy situation, we may require proof that both parties are aware of and agree to the project.
+In cases where the energy consumer is not the site or equipment owner, such as in a tenancy situation, proof may be required to demonstrate that both parties are aware of and agree to the project.
 This may involve the energy consumer countersigning the Registration of Interest Form and VEEC Assignment Form.

-Note that obtaining permission to undertake the project may also include obtaining licences or planning and development approvals from local, state and/or federal regulatory bodies where applicable.
+It's important to note that obtaining permission to undertake the project may also involve acquiring licences or securing planning and development approvals from local, state, and/or federal regulatory bodies, where applicable.

-Once these requirements are met, you (the AP) are then the project owner for the purposes of the VEU program.
+Once these requirements are met, you (the AP) are considered the project owner for the purposes of the VEU program.